Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

-given by setting $\ell_C (\rho)$ to be the length of the closed geodesic $C^\ast$ corresponding to the free homotopy class $C$ on $S_\rho = {\bf H}^2/\rho(\pi_1(S))$.
+If there is no closed geodesic in the free homotopy class $C$, in the case $C$ is peripheral on $S$ and homotopic to a cusp of $S_\rho$, or equivalently when $\rho(C)$ is a parabolic cyclic conjugacy class, we set $\ell_C (\rho) = 0$.
 By the above discussion, the function $\ell_C$ is well-defined.
-If there is no closed geodesic in the free homotopy class $C$, in the case $C$ is peripheral and homotopic to a cusp of $S_\rho$, or equivalently when $\rho(C)$ is a parabolic cyclic conjugacy class, we set $\ell_C (\rho) = 0$.

 We use the following two important results about the behavior of the lengths of curves on hyperbolic surfaces.
-The first, which we will apply mainly to simple curves, is a consequence of the Collar Lemma for hyperbolic surfaces.
+The first is a consequence of the Collar Lemma for hyperbolic surfaces.

 \begin{lemma} [see Corollary 4.1.2 of Buser \cite{buser-book}] Let $S$ be the interior of a compact, orientable surface of negative Euler characteristic.
 Let $C$ be a simple curve on $S$ and let $C'$ be a curve on $S$ that intersects $C$.
 We then have that